mrismanaziz/Reforestation/README.md

-## Yesterday a clown held a door open for me.
-I thought it was a nice jester.
+## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.